gnu-octave/GNU-Octave-ILP64-Singularity/README.md

 2. root privileges are necessary on the build system
 3. a reasonable fast internet connection (many software downloads)
 4. about 10 GB of free hard disk space
-5. about 2 hours of time (of course system dependent)
+5. about 2 hours of time (system dependent)

 As root user just run `make` or `make OCTAVE_VER=5.2.0` with the desired [GNU Octave][] from this repository's root directory.